MaryanGelle/simpleQuiz/README.md

 # Credit

-Below you will find credit references to my sources for content and media.
+Below you will find credit references to my sources for content, media and feedback.

 Fonts

 - Lato Font from Google Fonts: https://www.fonts.googleapis.com/css2?family=Lato:ital,wght@0,100;0,300;0,400;0,700;1,100;1,300;1,400;1,700&display=swap

+Design & Planning

+ -Wireframes and mockups were created using Balsamiq, which helped visualize the layout and user interface (UI) before development began.
+Wireframe: https://balsamiq.com/

 Sound Effects